Program | San Diego, CA | Full Time

 Please go to the following link and click “Apply for this Job” to apply: https://jsco.re/9v0ov.
 No phone calls, please.
 Position open immediately and will remain open until filled.

 NOTE: Your application should include:

 PLEASE NOTE: In addition to your cover letter and resume, you must submit an essay of no more than 500 words describing a difficult decision you have made recently & how you made that decision.

 The person who is offered the position will undergo a background check, including a DMV record review, FBI and DOJ fingerprinting, and a check of the Child Abuse Central Index.
 Our hiring process includes an initial phone interview and at least 2-3 in-person interviews with current VFC staff.
 Please submit all application materials to be considered.

-Voices for Children is an equal opportunity employer.
+Voices for Children (VFC) is an equal opportunity employer and an inclusive organization whose staff and volunteers value, represent, and serve individuals of diverse backgrounds, identities, cultures, and abilities.
 All aspects of employment including the decision to hire, promote, discipline, or discharge, will be based on merit, competence, performance, and business needs.
 We do not discriminate on the basis of race, color, religion, marital status, age, national origin, ancestry, physical or mental disability, medical condition, pregnancy, genetic information, gender, sexual orientation, gender identity or expression, veteran status, or any other status protected under federal, state, or local law.”

 We embrace the guiding principle that all children should be safe, have a permanent home, and have an opportunity to thrive.
 Inclusivity and equity are essential components of the advocacy for and protection of the children and families we serve.
 In order to provide high quality advocacy and serve the best of interests of children, we are similarly committed to advancing diversity and inclusion in our workforce.
 We celebrate and value our differences and are committed to providing an inclusive and welcoming environment.